Sideboard

 • Bloodforged Battle-Axe

 I previously talked myself out of adding this card, because I feared that its play patterns were too greedy and inconsistent.
 Why take time to build up a threat when other equipment have immediate damage?
 I underestimated the speed of Bloodforged Battle-Axe, because in practice, it immediately reaches that threshold of being out of hand.
-If I'm already taking 3 turns of combat to win, then I require only three or so copies of Bloodforged Battle-Axe to push a knight to 10+ damage and threaten lethal over those turns.
-Due to Double Strike and each copy of Bloodforged Battle-Axe triggering independently, I can reasonably exceed those numbers in a single turn or two.
+If I'm already taking 3 turns of combat to win, then I require only three or so copies of Bloodforged Battle-Axe before a knight deals 10+ damage per turn and threatens lethal over those several attacks.
+Due to Double Strike and each copy of Bloodforged Battle-Axe triggering independently, I can exceed those numbers immediately.
 Moments like that make this axe an extremely powerful, snowballing finisher.

 • Diamond Pick-Axe